 - Who is your psychological and emotional support—family?
 Friends?
 Will they be close by?

-- How much of a difference in cost is there among your schools?
-Your home-state public medical schools will be a good deal cheaper to attend than private medical schools.
+- How much of a difference in cost of attendance and average debt is there among your schools?
+Your home state public medical schools will be a good deal cheaper to attend than private medical schools.
 Is the difference going to radically change your amount of long-term debt or is the difference really not that great in the big scheme of things?

 - Remember that where you end up going may very well come down to a gut feeling based on the front-row seat you will have on your interview day.
 In the end, the decision is often instinctive, especially when all other ‘rational’ factors are relatively equal.
 You’ll know so much more after you’ve interviewed.